mkox/MkVote/Readme.txt

-Here you will find further information on project when the code is more comprehensive.
+You will find further information on this project when the code is more comprehensive.